manhlam113/shopeeClone/src/cv/cv.md

 ## 🙋🏻‍♂️Brief introduction

-> Hi, I'm a front-end developer who can code all day without getting tired.
+> 🎖 Hi, I'm a front-end developer who can code all day without getting tired.
 I have a big dream working in silicon valley.
 I know it's very unlikely right now, but keep dreaming, because no one is taxing your dreams.

+> 🏅 I like the most quote: "The number of years of work does not fully reflect a person's experience, I can work equivalent to people with 1-2 years of experience, otherwise you do not need to pay me"

 Hi everyone, my journey into web programming was by accident, I started it with a part-time job designing non-coding landing pages.